-- 1) The target STEM industry and occupation(s). - 2) The student population that will participate (traditional public school or adults pursuing high school equivalency) and the grade levels of participants. - 3) A detailed description of the program that includes: - a. a description of the curriculum; - b. a brief description of the learning outcomes for students including what skills completers will have; - c. any prerequisites that students will be required to have before enrolling in the program; - d. the nationally recognized industry credential, certificate or degree program completers will receive at the conclusion of the program (see page 2 for eligible credential list) or the name of the credential, certificate or degree program students will work toward in high school and complete at a postsecondary institution shortly after high school graduation, the cost (if any) of the examination fee, how the fee will be paid, and where students will take the exam; - e. what types of jobs completers will be qualified for; and - f. a list of the instructors for the program and the instructor(s)' qualification to teach the course.
+- 1) The target STEM industry and occupation(s). - 2) The student population that will participate (traditional public high school or adults pursuing high school equivalency) and the grade levels of participants. - 3) A detailed description of the program that includes: - a. a description of the curriculum; - b. a brief description of the learning outcomes for students including what skills completers will have; - c. any prerequisites that students will be required to have before enrolling in the program; - d. the nationally recognized industry credential, certificate or degree program completers will receive at the conclusion of the program or the name of the credential, certificate or degree program students will work toward in high school and complete at a postsecondary institution shortly after high school graduation, the cost (if any) of the examination fee, how the fee will be paid, and where students will take the exam; - e. a list of the instructors for the program and the instructor(s)' qualification to teach the course.
 If applying for funding for professional learning and instructor certification, please list the certification and describe the professional learning program that will be used. - 4) A timeline, in table format, of project phases from award of funds to the completion of the first cohort of students. - 5) The industry stakeholders consulted and how their comments influenced the design of the program.
 Have any employers advised on the selection or development of the curriculum?
-Have any employers expressed interest in possibly participating in a work-based learning program or hiring program graduates? - 6) A diversity action plan that includes strategies to recruit, retain, and assist underrepresented groups in STEM complete the program.
+Have any employers expressed interest in possibly participating in a work-based learning program or hiring program graduates?

+6) A diversity action plan that includes strategies to recruit, retain, and assist underrepresented groups in STEM to complete the program.
 Do the strategies outlined go beyond existing efforts to recruit all students?
 If not, explain why existing efforts are sufficient.